danielcebrian/3Dsurface-reconstruction/README.md

 3Dsurface-reconstruction
 ========================
-The code will be uploaded the second week of November 2014.
+The code is going to be uploaded this week of November 2014.